-I made these Healthy Oatmeal Pancakes three times last week and all I want to do now is stop writing this post and go make them again.
+I made these Healthy Oatmeal Pancakes three times last week, and all I want to do now is stop writing this post, get into the kitchen, and make them again.

 For those who are new here, let me tell you that quick oats are NOT good for you because they are high glycemic which means they spike your blood sugar.

 I always buy regular slow cooking rolled oats without any added sugar.
 In my grocery store, they can be found on the bottom shelf in the cereal aisle.
 It looks like they really want you to buy the junk that is full of sugar and artificial sweeteners because these products are displayed right here in your face.
 Slow cooking oats, on the other hand, are always somewhere at the bottom so that you almost have to get down on your knees to get them.